Broken & Beautiful (song): Commercial performance

 "Broken & Beautiful" debuted on the Billboard Kid Digital Song Sales chart on the week ending April 6, 2019, at number 4 and rose to the top of the chart the following week.
 That same week, it also entered the Billboard Digital Song Sales chart at number 25 with 9,000 digital song sales,. the Billboard Canadian Digital Song Sales chart at number 30, the Official New Zealand Hot Singles Chart at number 35, and on the Australian ARIA Digital Track Chart at number 48.

 Music video

 The music video for the single was released on April 25, 2019, and was directed by Jay Martin.

 Live performances

-From March 29–30, 2019, Clarkson premiered "Broken & Beautiful" live on the last two shows of her Meaning of Life Tour in Nashville, Tennessee and Greenville, South Carolina, respectively.
-At the conclusion of the STX Films' presentation at CinemaCon in Las Vegas, she performed a rendition of the song.
-She has also performed it in live television: premiering on the Tonight Show Starring Jimmy Fallon on April 3, 2019, and later on The Today Show the following morning.
-On April 30, 2019, she performed it on The Voice, and the 2019 Billboard Music Awards on May 1, 2019.
+During March 29–30, 2019, Clarkson premiered "Broken & Beautiful" live on the last two shows of her Meaning of Life Tour in Nashville, Tennessee, and Greenville, South Carolina.
+At the conclusion of the STX Entertainment presentation at CinemaCon in Las Vegas, she performed a rendition of the song.
+She has also performed it in live television: on the Tonight Show Starring Jimmy Fallon on April 3, 2019, and on The Today Show the following morning.
+On April 30, 2019, she performed it on The Voice, and at the 2019 Billboard Music Awards on May 1, 2019.